No one can make you feel inferior without your consent.” – Eleanor Roosevelt

 This one isn’t so much a technique as a way to live your life.
 This is a way to just be.

 I’ll confess I added this point at the last-minute after watching an episode of Marie TV by the amazing Marie Forleo.
-Her guest was Bonnie Ware the writer of The Top 5 Regrets of Dying.
-Marie talks with Bonnie about the first two regrets in the interview and you can head over to Bonnie’s site for all five.
+Her guest was Bonnie Ware the writer of The Top 5 Regrets of the Dying.
+Marie talks with Bonnie about the first two regrets in the interview.

 I’m working on my first product at the moment and planning my first launch.
 As a consequence, I’m consumed with work and feeling a lot of stress and pressure.
 So much so that when I was unwell yesterday and couldn’t work, I was racked with guilt.
 I felt terrible all day both physically and mentally.